Configuration

 • Standard converter includes the traditional int, uint, double …

 • Custom converter are provided through optional plugins.
-Custom converter should declare a static structure and register it at plugin loadtime(CTLP_ONLOAD).
+Custom converter should declare a registering function called canopenDeclareCodecs that receives an API handler and a CANopenEncoder object.

 • uid is the formatter name as declare inside JSON config file.